Mayoral elections in Tel Aviv: Campaigning

 Huldai was considered the election's front-runner.
 However, he faced criticisms accusing him of failing to address the demand for affordable housing in the city. and alleging that development in the city during his mayoralty had been beneficial only to the city's wealthy.

 Runner-up Dov Khenin, a member of the Knesset who ran on a social and environmental issues-focused platform, won 34% of the vote.
-Kkhenin, running under the "City for All" party label, was also affiliated with Hadash.
+Khenin, running under the "City for All" party label, was also affiliated with Hadash.

 One of the top issues discussed during the election included growing demand for parking spaces in the city, which outweighed the supply.

 Results

 2013

 The 2013 Tel Aviv mayoral election was held 22 October 2013, and saw the reelection of Ron Huldai to a fourth consecutive term.

 2018

 The 2018 Tel Aviv mayoral election was held on 30 October 2018 to elect the mayor of Tel Aviv.
 It saw the reelection of Ron Huldai to a fifth consecutive term.

 The election was part of the 2018 Israeli municipal elections.